-Annexure A to the Independent Auditors' Report - 31 March 2020 (Continued)
+Annexure A to the Independent Auditors' Report - 31 March 2021 (Continued)

-- (xi) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not paid/provided for managerial remuneration during this period.
+- (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the management. - (xi) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not paid/provided for managerial remuneration during this period.
 Accordingly, paragraph 3 (xi) of the Order is not applicable to the Company. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company and the Nidhi Rules, 2014 are not applicable to it.
 Accordingly, paragraph 3 (xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, the Company has entered into transactions with related parties in compliance with Section 177 and 188 of the Act.
 The details of such related party transactions have been disclosed in the financial statements as required by Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act, read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
 Accordingly, paragraph 3 (xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not entered into any non-cash transactions with directors or persons connected with them.
 Accordingly, paragraph 3 (xv) of the Order is not applicable to the Company. - (xvi) In our opinion and according to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, paragraph 3 (xvi) of the Order is not applicable to the Company.